Royals vs. Nationals Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has recorded at least one hit in two straight games.
-During his last five outings he is hitting .238 with a double, a home run, two walks and three RBI.
+- Pasquantino hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .273 with a double, a home run, two walks and three RBI.

 Pasquantino Recent Games